The Muppet Movie: Filming

-To have Kermit ride a bicycle in a full-body shot, a Kermit puppet with legs was posed onto the seat and his legs and arms were attached to the pedals and handlebars.
+In order for Kermit to ride a bicycle in a full-body shot, a Kermit puppet with legs was posed onto the seat and his legs and arms were attached to the pedals and handlebars.
 An overhead crane with a marionette system held the bicycle through strong strings invisible to the camera, guiding the bicycle forward.
 The crane and system were out of the camera's frame of vision.
 Specially made, remote-controlled puppets were placed on the set and controlled by puppeteers out of the frame.
 A dancing Kermit and Fozzie Bear were operated by Henson and Oz in front of a blue screen, and they were composited onto a separate reel of the stage.
 For scenes involving Fozzie driving a Studebaker, cables, TV monitors, puppeteers, and its Muppets were filled in.
 A dwarf would sit in the trunk and control via remote control.
 A television monitor showed what was ahead.

 The closing reprise of "Rainbow Connection" featured a crowd of more than 250 Muppet characters—virtually every Muppet that had been created up to that point in time.
 According to Henson Archivist Karen Falk, 137 puppeteers were enlisted from the Puppeteers of America (along with the regular Muppets performers) to perform every Muppet extant.
 Prior to the day-long filming of the shot, Henson gave the enthusiastic participants a lesson in the art of cinematic puppetry.
 The scene involved 150 puppeteers performing in a pit that was 6 ft deep and 17 ft wide.
 In September 1978, Edgar Bergen, Henson's idol who appeared in a cameo role, died shortly after completing his scenes.
 Henson was asked by his family to say a few words with Kermit for his memorial service.
 Henson agreed, and he attended Bergen's memorial service for its speech.
 Henson dedicated the film to his memory.